10 Tips for Surviving a Long-Haul Flight in Economy

 Bring a flight pillow for extra comfort, and if you want to get some sleep bring an eye mask to block out the light, and earplugs to block out the sounds around you.

 Always check if the airline provides a blanket; some do, some don’t.
-If not, consider bringing your own, especially if you feel the cold!
+If not, consider bringing your own or a pashmina, especially if you feel the cold!

 4- Noise cancelling headphones